SereneWizard/Algorithms/DynamicProgramming/README.md

 # Dynamic Programming
-* This folder contains solutions to Dynamic Programming problem (implemented in Python) using FAST method developed by Sam Gavis-Hughson: http://www.byte-by-byte.com/dpbook/
+* This folder contains solutions to Dynamic Programming problem using FAST method developed by Sam Gavis-Hughson: http://www.byte-by-byte.com/dpbook/
-* This is my attempt to write down solution in python after understanding the solutions and techniques presented in his course
+* I have implemented solutions to DP problems in python after understanding how to use techniques introduced and taught in his course.